 Business

-Three Questions for Effective Collaborations
+Three Powerful Questions for Effective Collaborations

 Systems Theory discusses a concept called 'Emergent Properties'.